Nikon D60 vs P950

 It is notable that the P950 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D60 does not provide wifi capability.

 The P950 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D60 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D60 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D60 was succeeded by the Nikon D5000.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D60 and P950 can be found, respectively, in the Nikon D60 Manual (free pdf) or the online Nikon P950 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D60 or the Nikon P950 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.